This article explains Data Catalogs and their use with host-based data sets.

 Future Catalog releases will perhaps remove the presence of both files, though for now it's important to know that these must be copied when a Catalog is moved from one location to another.

-Finally, as noted above, a Catalog definition cannot be changed on the fly - it must first be Removed/ released then re-created with modifications (for example to the Managing App).
-Future releases intend to remove this restriction, allowing for modifications to the Catalog's defining details.
+Finally, as noted above, a Catalog content cannot be changed on the fly - it must first be Removed/ released then re-created with modifications.
+The Managing App however can be changed.
+Future releases will extend overall flexibility.

 You can search this site for more information on various topics, or use this link to submit a specific request.
 You can also send email directly to email@example.com, and our staff will respond to your needs as soon as possible.